mingkaic/CompilerLexer/answer/docs/README.md

-# BNFBusters Decafast
+# BNFBusters Decafexpr

-Implementation of Lexical Parser built on the Lexical Analyzer component for a compiler for the Decaf programming languaged defined on http://anoopsarkar.github.io/compilers-class/decafspec.html Using Flex and Bison/YACC
+Implementation of Lexical Codegen built on the Lexical Parser and Analyzer component for a compiler for the Decaf programming languaged defined on http://anoopsarkar.github.io/compilers-class/decafspec.html Using Flex, Bison/YACC, and LLVM

 ## Installation